Julian Sands' hiking partner remains hopeful of actors' safe return - ExBulletin

 The couple met on the set of the 2014 American drama series Crossbones Sands, which starred John Malkovich.

-The Sands family has previously praised the heroic efforts of California authorities leading the search efforts, despite the ongoing conditions.
+Sands’ family has previously praised the “heroic” efforts of California authorities leading the search efforts, despite the ongoing conditions.

-In a statement, also shared by the Sheriff’s Department, her family said they were deeply touched by the support they received in the days following her disappearance.
+In a statement, also shared by the sheriff’s department, her family said they were “deeply touched” by the support they had received in the days following her disappearance.

 In addition to his television roles, Sands is known for his multiple big screen appearances, including A Room With A View, and his horror films, including Warlock and Arachnophobia.